NEXXTLAB/go-smarty-reader/README.md

 ```
 Now you should see every 10 seconds the result of a decrypted Smarty telegram in your console.
 Please find the meaning of the OBIS codes in the [specification](https://www.nexxtlab.lu/download/453/)

-You may swap the *OnlineDecryption* part of the part to any other example.
+You may swap the *OnlineDecryption* part of the path to any other example found in the [cmd/](https://github.com/NEXXTLAB/go-smarty-reader/tree/master/cmd) folder.
 Not every example requires all flags.

 ## Running the tests